cloudflare/cloudflare-docs/content/learning-paths/modules/get-started/security-free/default-improvements.md

 {{<render file="_ddos-definition-and-diagram.md">}}

-For more information about DDoS attacks and Cloudflare DDoS protection, refer to [Prevent DDoS Attacks](/learning-paths/prevent-ddos-attacks/).
+For more information about DDoS attacks and Cloudflare DDoS protection, refer to [Prevent DDoS attacks](/learning-paths/prevent-ddos-attacks/).

-## WAF Managed Rulesets
+## Managed rulesets

 All customers have access to the Cloudflare Free Managed Ruleset, which provides mitigations against high and wide-impacting vulnerabilities.